The River Valley Co-op in Easthampton, MA is one of the first grocery stores in New England to be on track to achieve net-zero-electricity.

-River Valley Co-op marked a significant milestone, building their second Co-op on the 20,000 SF location on Northampton Street in Easthampton, MA.
-River Valley Co-op is a community-owned food cooperative that specializes in fresh, municipal, and organically grown groceries, prepped meals, and overall health.
+River Valley Co-op marked a significant milestone, building their Easthampton facility on the 20,000 SF location.
+The Co-op is a community-owned food cooperative that specializes in fresh, municipal, and organically grown groceries and overall health.

-The project planning, design, and construction team included Wright Builders, Co-op Power, Solar Design Associates, PV-Squared, Berkshire Design Group, Thomas Douglas Architects, National Co-op Development Co-op, Tighe & Bond, and several local subcontractors and specialists in high-performance buildings.
+The project planning, design, and construction team included Tighe & Bond, Thomas Douglas Architects, Wright Builders, Co-op Power, Solar Design Associates, PV-Squared, Berkshire Design Group, National Co-op Development Co-op, and several local subcontractors and specialists in high-performance buildings.

 As a community-owned grocery store, fundraising and financial investment from customers and community members were critical to funding the new Co-op location.
 Our team used their expertise to work with energy provider Eversource to design a substantial array of electric vehicle charging stations in the Co-op parking lot.
 Tighe & Bond aided the client with the necessary applications for Eversource’s Make-Ready grant funding and the state’s Smart Program to fund the installation of the charging stations.